Sharing is caring!

 - Preheat oven to 350F.

-- In a large mixing bowl, combine flour, brown sugar, cinnamon and butter.
+- In a large mixing bowl, combine flour, brown sugar, cinnamon, and butter.

-- Beat at medium speed about 2 minutes or until crumbly and well blended.
+- Beat at medium speed for about 2 minutes or until crumbly and well blended.
 A food processor is good as well.

 - Press mixture into an ungreased 13x9 inch pan.